 Alcohol Withdrawal Symptoms Can Happen to AnyoneYour overall health, length of alcohol abuse, and typical daily dose determine the severity of withdrawal symptoms.
 However, they can happen to anyone.
-Whether you’ve been drinking to excess for a few months or a few years, the drug affects you.
+Whether you’ve been drinking in excess for a few months or a few years, the drug affects you.
 As a nervous system depressant, it influences neurotransmitters such as dopamine and gamma-aminobutyric acid.

+A Typical Alcohol Withdrawal TimelineYou start feeling early withdrawal symptoms about six to eight hours after your last drink.
+Moreover, you feel anxious as if you should be doing something.
+Heart rates spike and slow down, which causes rapid body temperature changes.
+Symptoms worsen over the next couple of days.
+You can’t sleep or keep food down.
+Throwing up with co-occurring diarrhea can result in dehydration.
+In addition, agitation now gets worse.
 Working with therapists at an alcohol addiction rehab program is vital.
 Not only do they assist you with sticking to your resolve, but they also help with symptom management.
 Above all, medical experts at the facility protect your physiological health.
 If you are among the few who experience seizures or delirium tremens (DTs), they provide immediate intervention.

 What Rehab Looks LikeWhen you work with a holistic addiction treatment center, you have access to a broad range of therapies.
+Acqua Recovery offers a wide variety of therapies to help you or a loved one overcome alcohol addiction.
 For example, these include:

 - Nutrition therapy

 - Dialectical behavior therapy